 According to ILO Recommendation No. 202 on social protection floors, the minimum requirements in the area of social protection must include: a) access to a nationally defined set of goods and services, constituting essential health care and including maternity care, that meets the criteria of availability, accessibility, acceptability and quality; and b) basic income security (especially in cases of sickness, unemployment, maternity or disability).

-In order to achieve the social protection on health, financial resources are necessary to establish health facilities, purchase drugs, vaccines and supplies, and ensure paycheck for the health workers.
-Many countries in the world have different ways of financing their health and the recent publication of the Lancet on “Past, present, and future of global health financing” has provided some evidence on how countries finance their health.
-The paper has also presented the scenario in 2050, and there is a slight reduction of total government health spending per total health spending estimates (from 74% in 2016 to 72.9% in 2050) and increase in the out-of-pocket spending per total health spending 2050 estimates (from 18.6% in 2016 to 19% in 2050).
-The paper has emphasized the requirement of sustainable and increase of government spending on health; however, it has not adequately addressed how this can be achieved.
+To achieve social protection on health, financial resources are necessary to establish health facilities, purchase drugs, vaccines and supplies, and ensure paycheck for the health workers.
+Many countries in the world have different ways of financing their health.
+The recent publication of the Lancet on “Past, present, and future of global health financing” has provided some evidence on how countries finance their health.
+The paper presented the scenario in 2050, and there is a slight reduction of total government health spending per total health spending estimates (from 74% in 2016 to 72.9% in 2050) and increase in the out-of-pocket spending per total health spending (from 18.6% in 2016 to 19% in 2050).
+The paper emphasized the requirement of sustainable and increased government spending on health; however, it has not adequately addressed how this can be achieved.

-Health is often considered as a commodity by various states with a few exceptions, and many governments rely on different financing mechanisms.
-Health shouldn’t be considered as a commodity and countries must ensure it as a basic human right for their population.
-However, the current practices on health financing have so many interested players; it is challenging to ensure the health as a basic human right until and unless the state or the government considered it as a state business, finance it and strictly regulates these interested players for their services and cost.
+Health is often considered a commodity by many states with a few exceptions, and many governments rely on different financing mechanisms.
+Health shouldn’t be considered a commodity, and countries must ensure it as a human right.
+The current practices on health financing have so many players; it is challenging to ensure the health as a human right unless the State considered it a State’s responsibility, finance it and strictly regulates the services, quality and cost.

 WHO defines, the health is a state of physical, mental and social wellbeing not merely an absence of any diseases or infirmity.
 Any diseases or infirmity or absence of wellbeing is due to the imbalance of the epidemiological triad (host, environment and agent) and have ecological linkages.
-Any aberration in the impact of the ecological linkage on the health of the population.
+Any aberration in the ecological linkages can impact the health of the population.
 For instances:

-- Deforestation leads to ecological changes (like climate change, global warming), which directly links to an increase of the vector population and subsequently increase the chances of vector-borne diseases.
+- Deforestation leads to ecological changes (like climate change, global warming), which directly links to an increase in the vector population and subsequently increases the risk of vector-borne diseases.

-- Road traffic accidents or injuries are mostly due to inappropriate regulations, fault in roads and transportation, maintaining traffic rules, etc.
+- Road traffic accidents or injuries are mostly due to inappropriate regulations, faulty roads and transportation, lack of traffic rules, etc.

-- The industrialization has led to air and water pollution and global warming, and as consequences, we are facing various chronic diseases like cancers, respiratory illnesses etc.
+- The industrialization has led to air and water pollution and global warming, and as consequences, we are facing various chronic diseases like cancers, respiratory illnesses to name a few.

-- Cigarettes, alcohol, sugary industries have created a high impact on health to name the few at the end.
+- Cigarettes, alcohol, sugary industries have created a lot of impact on health.

 Disclaimer: Views are my personal and don’t represent the view where I work.